-It is with confidence and pride that we now launch Our Common Bond: The Campaign for University School of Milwaukee, seeking funding that will enhance critical areas of School life and provide us with the ability to “think big” across our curriculum.
+We have continued this history and tradition with confidence and pride with the Our Common Bond campaign, which raised funding that enhanced critical areas of school life and provided us with the ability to “think big” across our curriculum.

 Endowment gifts create a permanent source of funding for faculty development, financial aid, campus maintenance, and more, ensuring that USM is able to provide a world-class education for generations to come.

 Capital projects from the Our Common Bond campaign yielded significant academic returns and long-lasting value to the School, while extending the spirit of community so central to our mission.
 USM’s facilities continue to set the school apart from peers on a local and national level.

 The new 2013-2020 Strategic Plan is approved by the Board of Trustees and introduced to the USM community.

 USM commences a six-month feasibility study to determine the community's interest in various potential campaign priorities, including a commons, performing arts center addition, innovation center, and endowment growth for faculty compensation and financial aid.

 Engagement interviews begin with key stakeholders in the USM community.

 USM kicks off the "50 Years of USM" celebration to honor the merger of its three predecessor schools (Milwaukee Country Day School, Milwaukee Downer Seminary, and Milwaukee University School) in 1964.